LucaCanali/Miscellaneous/Spark_Dashboard/README.md

 - What the query does is reading the entire table, applying the given filter and finally returning an empty result set.
 This query is used as a "trick to the Spark engine" to force a full read of the table and intentionally avoiding optimization, like Parquet filter pushdown.
 - This follows the discussion of [Diving into Spark and Parquet Workloads, by Example](https://db-blog.web.cern.ch/blog/luca-canali/2017-06-diving-spark-and-parquet-workloads-example)
-- Reource details: the Spark Session ran on a test YARN cluster, using 24 executors, with 5 cores and 12G of RAM each.
+- Infrastructure and resources allocated: the Spark Session ran on a test YARN cluster, using 24 executors, with 5 cores and 12G of RAM each.

-- Graph: Number of Active Tasks
+**Graph: Number of Active Tasks**
 ![](Graph_number_active_tasks.PNG "NUMBER ACTIVE TASKS")
 One key metric when troubleshooting distributed workloads is the graph of the number of active sessions as a function of time.
 This shows how Spark is able to make use of the available cores allocated by the executors.

-- Graph: JVM CPU Usage
+**Graph: JVM CPU Usage**
 ![](Graph_JVM_CPU.PNG "JVM CPU USAGE")
 CPU used by the executors is another key metric to understand the workload.
 The dashboard also reports the [CPU consumed by tasks](Graph_task_CPU_time.PNG), the difference is that the